robotframework/robotframework-RFCP-syllabus/basics-9-variables.md

 ### Variable scopes

 Depending on where and how they are created, variables can have a global, test suite, test case or local scope.
+Variables can be set from the command line, variable section in suite files, during execution, or by using `Builtin` variables
 [[User Guide: Variable priorities and scope][UG Variable priorities and scope]]

 ### Creating variables